All of my novels, Forsaken, Forgiven and Forgotten have been reviewed by professional reveiwers. Below are the review received, starting with

 Now get chapter 1 of Forsaken: Searching for God's Fingerprints FREE!
 Go to this page for a FREE PDF download of chapter 1.

-Quarterly royalties for Forsaken continue to trickle in.
+Quarterly royalties for Forsaken and Forgiven continue to trickle in.
 There are still more e-book sales than hardcopy.
-I will be doing more marketing in the coming months of the new year.